I'm Telling!: Pick-a-Prize Arcade

 At the end of the game, the set was rotated 180 degrees to reveal the Pick-a-Prize Arcade.
 Twenty prizes were displayed, 10 designated for each sibling; the brother's prizes sat on yellow platforms while the sister's sat on pink ones, and a strobe light and pushbutton were placed next to each prize.
 Prior to the show, each sibling chose the six prizes that he/she thought the other would most like to have.

 The home audience was shown one sibling's choices, after which the other one selected six prizes by pushing their buttons.
 Every time the siblings' choices matched, a siren sounded and the light next to that prize flashed.
 After both siblings had taken a turn, the team won all prizes they had matched; if they made at least 10 matches between them, they won everything.

 Broadcast history

 The last first-run episode aired on March 5, 1988, and repeats aired until August 27.
 Reruns were seen on The Family Channel from September 9, 1989 to September 8, 1990; August 29, 1994 to September 30, 1995; and October 30, 1995 to March 29, 1996.

 Special episodes

 While most shows featured brother and sister teams, special episodes were also aired in order to accommodate siblings of the same gender, known as "Brothers' Day" or "Sisters' Day", in which the teams would be all male or all female.
 Youthful stars of NBC's prime-time series also played with their real-life siblings for charity on two episodes, known as "Celebrity Day".
+In the celebrity episodes, the winning team would have $500 cash donated to the charity of their choice in lieu of the $1000 savings bond, in addition to the value of the correctly-matched prizes in the bonus round (if 10 were correctly matched, the value of all 20 prizes would be donated.)